edinaj0zs4/topographic_grain_grassgis/README.md

-# under development!
-*Aim of the project is to create a raster add-on for GRASS GIS, that estimates the significant ridgeline-to-channel spacing to help setting proper search parameters for geomorphometric mapping.

 Topographic Grain
 ==================
 In this subfolder are the necessary files to use the script tool on GRASS GIS versions on Linux (Tested on Ubuntu with 7.x.)